Fort Anglesea |

 Epping Garrison Houses

 (1740's ?), Epping

-David Lawrence's Garrison was located by the railroad bridge.
-Richard Sanborn's Garrison was located at Red Oak Hill.
-There was a third garrison house elsewhere (undetermined location).
+David Lawrence's Garrison was located by the old railroad overpass bridge in the town center.
+Richard Sanborn's Garrison was located at the foot of Red Oak Hill in North Epping.
+There was also a third garrison house reported elsewhere within the township limits (undetermined location).
 None exist today.

 Newfields Garrison Houses